On the tightness of the maximum of branching Brownian motion in random environment: Definition of the model and the main result

 \begin{assumption} The offspring distribution $(p_k)_{k\ge 1}$ satisfies

 \end{assumption}

-It is well known that under these assumptions the maximally displaced particle $M(t)$ satisfies a law or large numbers for some non-random asymptotic velocity $v_0 \in (0,\infty)$.
+Under these assumptions, the maximally displaced particle $M(t)$ satisfies a law of large numbers for some non-random asymptotic velocity $v_0 \in (0,\infty)$; that is, for $\mathbb P$-a.e.~$\xi$ one has

+see \cite[Corollary 1.5]{HoReSo-22}.
+(Note also that convergence in probability follows from classical results of Freidlin, \cite[Theorem 7.6.1]{Freidlin1985functionalintegration}.)
 The asymptotic velocity can be characterised as the unique positive root of the \emph{Lyapunov exponent} $\lambda$, which is a deterministic function $\lambda : \R \to \R$ that admits the representation